 The American Heart Association has proposed an even lower rate of sodium, recommending an average of 1700 mg per day and highlighting the fact that most Americans consume at least twice that number.
 It is important to be aware of the fact that sodium is present in generous quantities in processed foods, as well as cold cuts or cured meats.

 It is no surprise that packaged foods contain a high amount of salt, which is often hidden through vague terms.
-You have to read the label of each product carefully and pay attention to terms such as “soda”, “sodium” or even the simple “Na” abbreviation.
+You have to read the label of each product carefully and pay attention to terms such as “soda”, “sodium” or even the simple “Na” abbreviation making sure to add all nutritional values to your sodium tracker app whichever it may be to make sure you are within RDA.

 The moderate reduction of dietary salt has been shown not only to improve overall blood pressure values but also to offer major benefits with regard to cardiovascular health.
 It is not recommended to avoid the consumption of salt altogether, as sodium is an important nutrient and it contributes to the proper functioning of both muscles and nerves throughout the body.